 Read a poem

-We have of a selection of poems on the National Poetry Day 2018 theme of “change” to get you inspired.
+We have of a selection of poems on the National Poetry Day 2018 theme of “change” to get you inspired and will be adding “truth’ poems in 2019.

-And don’t forget, tell us what you’re reading and enjoying by using the hashtag #NationalPoetryDay
+And don’t forget, we always like to know what you’re reading and enjoying.
+Tell us using the hashtag #NationalPoetryDay

 Write a poem